ClearFox logoClearFox

 1. 1

-Log in to Make.com → click your profile (bottom-left) → Profile.
+Log in to Make.com → click your profile icon (bottom-left) → Profile.

 2. 2